apalache-mc/apalache/docs/src/adr/025adr-cvc5-solver-backend.md

 5. Add differential property-based tests between Z3 and cvc5 at the `SolverContext` level for operations supported by both implementations.
 6. Use SMT-LIB dumps as a comparison aid.

+The implemented backend uses the official `io.github.cvc5:cvc5:1.3.4` artifacts and explicitly includes the published native classifier jars for Linux, macOS, and Windows on `x86_64` and `aarch_64`.
+CVC5 is selected with `--smt-solver=cvc5` or the corresponding checker configuration value.
+The backend exposes `cvc5.smt.logic` as a solver-specific tuning key.
+We noticed performance degradation if we do not define a logic via `(set-logic ...)`, or set it too liberal (e.g., `QF_UFNIA` when `QF_UFLIA` would suffice).
+Thus, the default cvc5 logic is `QF_UFLIA` for OOPSLA19.
+Specifications that require nonlinear integer arithmetic can use `cvc5.smt.logic=QF_UFNIA`.

 ## Consequences